Posts

 See how public transit improves educational access, helping students reach schools and reducing barriers for low-income families.

 Education is a fundamental right, yet access to quality schooling remains uneven across regions, income levels, and demographics.
-In many communities, the lack of reliable public transportation creates a "transportation gap" that disproportionately affects low-income families, rural populations, and students with disabilities.
-Without accessible transit options, students may face long commutes, missed classes, or even drop out due to the inability to reach school consistently.
+The "transportation gap" — the disparity between where students live and what they can reach without a car — disproportionately affects low-income families, rural populations, immigrant communities, and students with disabilities.
+Without accessible transit, the consequences compound: long commutes, missed classes, missed opportunities for after-school enrichment, and in the worst cases, drop-outs that the underlying transportation problem could have prevented.

 How Public Transit Supports Student Mobility